georgipetrov/mvc-x/README.md

 # mvc-x

 MVC-X is a fast multi-app, multi-database MVC with low-coupled extension support and small footprint.
+It has also SEO-friendly URLs and easy data access.

 #### I. Configuration